gormes-EPIC/SlotMachine/README.md

 ## Part 3: Rig The Game

-1. Using a mechanisms of your choice, create a game mode where the results are rigged in favor of winning.
+1. Using a mechanism of your choice, create a game mode where the results are rigged in favor of winning.
 This could be triggered by a second button, a double click, a key on the keyboard, it's up to you!
 The only requirement is that there is an above average chance of winning.

 - [ ] Upload your program and a video to GitHub